 \end{theorem}

-We make some remarks on the ideas that go into the proof of Theorem \ref{thm:conv}.
-As is typical, the proof splits into two main steps: (i) weak convergence of finite-dimensional distributions of $H^{N}$ to the limiting object and (ii) tightness of $\{H^{N}\}_{N\in\N}$ on $D(\R,C(\R))$.
-In both parts we use the Ferrari-Martin queuing representation of the multi-type stationary measures.
+The proof of Theorem \ref{thm:conv} is reached at the end of Section \ref{sec:tightness}.
+As is typical, the proof splits into two main steps: (i) weak convergence of finite-dimensional distributions of $H^{N}$ to the limiting object in Section \ref{sec:fdd} and (ii) tightness of $\{H^{N}\}_{N\in\N}$ on $D(\R,C(\R))$ in Section \ref{sec:tightness}.
+Both parts use the Ferrari-Martin queueing representation of the multitype stationary measures.
 The first part shows that, in the limit, the queueing representation recovers the queuing structure that defines the SH.